 Here are tips to help your kitchen flow:

 Pasta weights can vary by types and brands.
-For this dish, opt for around 350g dry penne pasta or 4 cups total.
+For this dish, opt for around 320g dry penne pasta.
 Your packet will state on the Nutrition Information Panel how many grams of pasta a serving is.
 As a good rule of thumb, pasta approximately doubles in size when cooked.

 Reserve your pasta’s cooking water.
 You’d be forgiven for thinking to pour this down the drain, but it’s rich in starches that help bind and emulsify ingredients into a glorious sauce.